Women's Adventure Travels

 Game On!

 One of the most popular activities people indulge in is watching geysers erupt and viewing the colorful hot springs.
 People also love to watch wildlife, hike, bike, horseback ride, and camp on land.
-On the water, people enjoy boating, fishing, rafting, and stand-up paddling.
+People enjoy boating, fishing, rafting, and stand-up paddling on the water.
 As far as the winter season, skiing, snowboarding, and snowmobiling are favored activities.
 The adventure options are endless in Yellowstone!

 Picture Perfect